rubensmoura87/MultiATSM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed variable labels in the package datasets
-* Corrected a bug in the GFEVDs subfunction from *NumOutputs* and *NumOutputs_Bootstrap* functions
+* fixed a bug in function "Reg_K1Q"
-* Corrected a bug in the *JLL* function
+* fixed a bug in function "RiskFactorsPrep"